Algebraic elliptic cohomology theory and flops, I: Introduction

-is easily seen to extend to an oriented cohomology theory on $\Sm_k$, which we denote by $R^*$.
-It is immediate that $R^*(k)=R$ and that the formal group law associated to $R^*$ is $F(u,v)\in R[\![u,v]\!]$.

-We apply all this machinery to give algebraic versions of {\em elliptic cohomology}.
+We apply this machinery to give algebraic versions of {\em elliptic cohomology}.
 Given a family of elliptic curves over some ring $R$, there is a formal group law over the ring $R$, coming from the additive structure of the elliptic curves and a choice of parameter along the zero section over $\Spec R$.
 The corresponding cohomology theory $X\mapsto R^*(X)$, an algebraic elliptic cohomology theory, is the main subject of this paper.

 Such group laws are often constructed using a so-called {\em elliptic genus} rather than an explicit construction of the family of elliptic curves.
-The elliptic genus is simply a power series that transforms the additive group law $F(u,v)=u+v$ into the given elliptic group law by using it as a change of coordinates.
-There are various versions of elliptic genera.
-We concentrate on the elliptic genus studied by Krichever \cite{K}, whose Hirzebruch characteristic power series is given by

-where $\Phi(t, z)$ is the \textit{Baker-Akhiezer function}, $\sigma$ is the Weierstrass sigma function and $\zeta(z)=\frac{d \log\sigma(z)}{d z}$.
-(See Section~\ref{sec:ellip group law} for details.)
-We will call this {\em the} elliptic genus for the remainder of the paper.

-When $k = \mathbb{C}$, the elliptic genus has a crucial property, called the rigidity property, proved by Krichever in \cite{K} and H\"{o}hn in \cite{H}.
-The rigidity property states that the elliptic genus is multiplicative under the fibrations with fibers admitting an $SU$-structure.
-Moreover, the complex elliptic genus is the universal genus with this property.
-Using the rigidity property, H\"{o}hn showed that the elliptic cohomology ring (after $\Q$-localization) is isomorphic to a polynomial ring $\Q[a_1, a_2, a_3, a_4]$, with $a_i$ having degree $-i$ (using our conventions for the grading).
+When $k = \mathbb{C}$, a particular elliptic genus has a crucial property, called the rigidity property, proved by Krichever in \cite{K} and H\"{o}hn in \cite{H}.

 The elliptic genus also arises in the study of Chern numbers of singular varieties.
-Inspired by H\"{o}hn's work, Totaro showed in \cite{T} that the kernel of the elliptic genus coincides with the ideal in the complex cobordism ring $MU^*(\mathbb{C})$ generated by the differences of classical flops.
+Inspired by H\"{o}hn's work, Totaro showed in \cite[Theorem 4.1]{T} that the kernel of the elliptic genus coincides with the ideal in the complex cobordism ring $\MU^*(\mathbb{C})$ generated by the differences of classical flops.
 As a corollary, the characteristic numbers which can be defined for singular varieties in a fashion which is compatible with small resolutions, are exactly the specializations of the elliptic genus.
-It is worth mentioning that in Totaro's work, the proofs take place in the setting of weakly-complex manifolds and use topological constructions which do not lend themselves to the situation over a field of positive characteristic.
+Wang proved in \cite[Theorem~D]{W} that the ideal in the complex cobordism ring $\MU^*(\mathbb C)$ generated by differences of flops equals to the ideal generated by the differences of $K$-equivalent varieties.